Home Windows How to Enable HDR Screenshot Color Corrector in…

 Snipping Tool settings for HDR screenshot color corrector

-Close the app when you are done.
+1. Close the Snipping Tool when you’re done.

 Frequently Asked Questions